aarong/feedme-client/README.md

 * `err.message === "REJECTED: ..."`

-  The server rejected the action request.The error details returned by the server are available in `err.serverErrorCode` (string) and `err.serverErrorData` (object).
+  The server rejected the action request.
+The error details returned by the server are available in `err.serverErrorCode` (string) and `err.serverErrorData` (object).